Skip to main content

 Woodrow Wilson’s political ideas have done more than survive him: they have had something like the kind of impact for which he hoped.
 His overriding goal was international peace; and during the Wilsonian Century, and especially after 1945, the world has, on the whole – with conspicuous exceptions, and with the caveat that past performance does not guarantee future results – enjoyed greater peace than before.
 The causes of such peace as the world has experienced go beyond Wilsonianism, but surely include it.
 If Woodrow Wilson left an immediate legacy of failure, therefore, the long-term consequences of his public career (although hardly of that alone) appear more successful.

-In the later 20th Century, the U.S. consistently advocated for national self-determination, sometimes in opposition to its democratic allies.
+In the later 20th Century, the U.S. consistently advocated national self-determination, sometimes in opposition to its democratic allies.

-The efflorescence of Wilsonianism in the last three-quarters of the twentieth century and the first quarter of the twenty-first has various causes, but one in particular stands out: the efforts of his own country to put the ideas that comprise it into practice.
+The efflorescence of Wilsonianism in the last three-quarters of the 20th century and the first quarter of the 21st has various causes, but one in particular stands out: the efforts of his own country to put the ideas that comprise it into practice.
 Over that period, for example, the United States consistently advocated national self-determination, sometimes in opposition to otherwise friendly democracies – most notably Great Britain – that wished to retain their empires.
 America also did more than any other country to promote democracy around the world.

 The American government encouraged European integration and assumed broad responsibility for globalization.
 It supplied the open markets and naval support that Great Britain had provided for the globalization of the nineteenth century.
 The United States took the lead in negotiating the arms treaties of both the 1920 and the 1970s and 1980s and in creating and sustaining the many international organizations that were established after World War II.